 Getting the Most from Your Malaga Stag Weekend

-If you’re even looked into Malaga a little bit you’ll know that there’s too much to do in just one short stag weekend.
-Daytime, afternoon and early evening stag party activities come in all shapes and sizes depending on what your groom to be likes.
+If you’re even looked into Malaga a little bit you’ll know that there’s too much to do in just one short weekend.
+Daytime, afternoon and early evening party activities come in all shapes and sizes depending on what your groom to be likes.
 For example, the not so large port city is actually home to 36 different museums – so history buffs will be in their element!
 Some of the more impressive museums include the Picasso Museum (as Malaga is the home of the famous artist), Mala Museum and Pompidou Museum.

 For thrill seekers and adrenaline junkies, there isn’t just relaxing beaches to be enjoyed in Malaga!
 A little further afield you’ll find plenty of thrilling exploration experiences to fit into the stag do in Malaga too.
 One worth mentioning is hiking the river Chillar right to the Nerja cave.
 Perfect for outdoor enthusiasts, this trek is definitely a once in a lifetime experience.

 Malaga is known for many things, and being a walkable city is on the top of their list of achievements!
 Over the last few decades the port city has become mostly pedestrianised, meaning tourists can get to know every inch of this rich, historic history from the modern districts, Roman theatre and more traditional parts of the destination.
 Pair this with the always sunny weather and you’re on to a winning last night of freedom!
 Similar to walking, you can also hire a city bike and explore a little faster on two wheels.
 The city has 29km of cycling lanes, so take your pick.